Joshua-Coded/ALU_WK5_Assignment/README.md

   - The bubble sort algorithm iterates through the list of names multiple times.
   - For each pass, it compares adjacent names and swaps them if they are not in the desired order (either ascending or descending).

-### **How the Solution Works**:
-1. The user enters 20 full names.
-2. The program asks whether the user wants to sort the names in ascending or descending order.
-3. The program sorts the names using the **bubble sort algorithm** based on the user's input.
-4. The sorted list is displayed to the user.

----

 ## **Group Contributions**

 The project was collaboratively developed by three group members.
 Below is a breakdown of the contributions from each member: